Orthodox Outlet for Dogmatic Enquiries Holy Bible

 In verse 16, Rebecca is referred to as “bethulah”; but that word was obviously not adequate enough to let us know that she was a virgin, thus, the author added the clarification that “no man had known her” to that day.

-Whereas, in verse 43, Rebecca is referred to as “almah”, which was obviously an appropriate term for the author of Genesis to show that Rebecca was a virgin.
+Whereas, in verse 43, Rebecca is referred to as “almah”, which was obviously a satisfactory term for the author of Genesis to indicate that Rebecca was a virgin.
 The author of Genesis did not add any clarification after the word “almah”, that “no man had known Rebecca”, obviously because the word “almah” implies the absence of carnal relations.

 There are quite a number of instances where the use of the word “bethulah” is accompanied by the clarification of “not having carnal knowledge”.

-Furthermore, the betrothed of a young woman is called “ish” and not “ba’al”, which is always used when referring to a married man, and not one who is betrothed.
-The word “bethulah” does not chiefly imply “virgin”; it signifies the young woman who lives in her father’s house.
+Furthermore, the betrothed of a young woman is called “ish” and not “ba’al”, which is always used when referring to a married man, and not to one who is betrothed.
+The word “bethulah” does not chiefly imply “virgin”; it signifies a young woman who lives in her father’s house.

-But even in the languages of other peoples of the Middle East, the equivalent word to “bethulah” does not necessarily signify “virgin” (in its biological sense).
-For example, the Accadian word “batultu” basically denotes an age group.
+But even in the languages of other peoples of the Middle East, the word equivalent to the term “bethulah” does not necessarily signify “virgin” (in its biological sense).
+For example, the Akkadian term “batultu” basically denotes an age group.
 Only when it is within a special context, does it imply “virgin”.
 In the Ugarit texts, the wordbtlt is the usual characterization of Anat, Baal’s wife.
 In Aramaic texts, we read of a woman “btwlt” who is in labour.

 At any rate, if Isaiah had prophesied that a …non-virgin was to give birth to a son, it would not have been much of a “sign given by God”.
 After all, for a non-virgin to give birth to a son is nothing wondrous or unusual; nor is it a miracle sent by God so to speak, since all women that give birth are naturally not virgins.